MicrosoftDocs/windows-dev-docs/windows-apps-src/design/layout/show-multiple-views.md

 ---
-Description: View different parts of your app in separate windows.
+description: Help users be more productive by letting them view independent parts of your app in separate windows.
 title: Show multiple views for an app ms.date: 05/19/2017 ms.topic: article